coq/ceps/text/000-prop-untangle.md

  ```

 In this example, the elements of the type `ty` are only used for specifying properties (return type) of the function `expDenote`.
-Many users wish that elements of type `ty` were erased during extraction to OCaml.
+Many users wish that elements of type `ty` get erased during extraction to OCaml.
 Note that types are computationally irrelevant in Coq: one cannot do a pattern match on something of type Type or Prop.
 Thus, even though in `typeDenote`, a `ty` is eliminated to produce a type, the result is not computationally relevant.

 One cannot change the type of `ty` from `Set` to `Prop`.
 That would make `typeDenote` ill-typed.
 Also, there is no need for `ty` to be proof irrelevant.

-Currently, one can use `Extraction Implicit ty` to members of `ty` erased, but Coq's typesystem cannot prevent the user from using members of `ty` in computationally relevant ways.
+Currently, one can use `Extraction Implicit ty` to request the extractor to erase terms of type `ty`.
+However, Coq's typesystem cannot prevent the user from unintentionally using members of `ty` in computationally relevant ways.
 In such cases, `Extraction Implicit ty` can fail.

 This problem was pointed out to me by Greg Morrisett.

 # Detailed design

 In the new Coq, `ty` would have type `ESet`.
-Just like inductives in `Prop`, there are restrictions on when pattern matching on `Ecoq` is allowed.
+Just like inductives in `Prop`, there are restrictions on when pattern matching
+terms of inductive types in `ESet` is allowed.
-Here are the rules for deriving the allowed return types
+Here are the rules for deriving the allowed return types:
 - if `P:Prop`, then `P` is allowed
 - if `P:ISet`, then `P` is allowed
 - if `P` is allowed, then so is `forall x:A,P`, for any A.